 If the problem of a non-working remote persists, you will probably have to re-pair the remote.
 After inserting new batteries, use the guide below to pair Firestick remote to your Fire TV/Stick.

-First Method: Pairing a New Firestick Remote
+Method 1: Pairing a New Firestick Remote

 Connect the Firestick Remote to a TV.
 In order to connect the Firestick to your TV, you can use an empty HDMI port on the back of your TV device.